Compassion Creates Happiness for Others and Yourself.

 There are dozens of opportunities every day to show compassion and be of service.
 How can you extend compassion and help others today?
 Stay balanced and with appropriate boundaries out of self-love.
 This is not about rescuing others at your own expense.
 In fact, it’s not about rescuing at all.
 It’s about opening your heart and helping to alleviate other’s suffering.

 It comes back to the Golden Rule, “Treat others how you want to be treated.”
-You have a choice whether to show compassion towards others.
+You have a choice whether to show compassion toward others.
 Choosing compassion will bring happiness to your life and those around you.
 It will create a better world.
 That’s what you signed up for and one of the reasons why you’re here: making a positive difference in the world . . . one compassionate act at a time.